OakAndClay/plutus-pioneers-notes/week05/ContextsNotes.md

     -- ^ Hash of the pending transaction (excluding witnesses) } deriving (Generic)
 ```
-TxInfo contains all the context info about the transaction that is being validated.
+__TxInfo__ contains all the context info about the transaction that is being validated.
+* The minting policy is activated when the __txInfoForge__ field contains a non-zero number.

  * ScriptPurpose
 ```